 2009 – Variety Children’s Theatre was developed using a generous grant from Nancy and Ken Kranzberg.
 The inclusive musical theatre program produced “The Adventures of Tom Sawyer” in its inaugural year.

-2016 – St. Louis prepares to host its 50th Dinner with the Stars gala with Lionel Richie as the headliner.
+2016 – St. Louis hosted its 50th Dinner with the Stars gala with Lionel Richie as the headliner.